Restaurant Labor Cost: How to Reduce It

 What is SPLH?

-SPLH (Sales Per Labor Hour) measures how efficiently your team converts labor into revenue.
+SPLH (Sales Per Labor Hour) measures how efficiently your team converts labor hours into revenue.